OliPi-Project/olipi-moode/README.md

 # olipi-moode
-OliPi MoOde is an user interface for OLED/LCD screens >= 128x64 for [Moode Audio](https://moodeaudio.org/) with control via IR remote control and/or GPIO buttons.
+OliPi MoOde is an user interface for OLED/LCD screens >= 128x64 for [Moode Audio](https://moodeaudio.org/) with control via IR remote and/or GPIO buttons.
 Comming Soon ;)